sarvodaya-network/sarvodaya.eu/library/flosha/obedience.md

 Exactly when everyone else does no longer persist in good, does no longer love the enemy, then it must be done; that is what god demands.

-The worldly men will tell you the very opposite, they will say: Love is a fine thing, but when the whole world is against you and chooses violence, persisting on love is no solution.
+The worldly men will tell you the very opposite, they will say: Love is a fine thing, but when the whole world is against you and chooses violence, then to persist in love is foolish and no solution.
+By saying so, they are calling God a fool.
 According to God it is the only solution.